ethereum-optimism/community-hub/src/docs/protocol/deposit-flow.md

    - `_target`, target address on L2.
    - `_message`, the L2 transaction's calldata, [formatted as per the ABI](https://docs.soliditylang.org/en/v0.8.19/abi-spec.html).
    - `_minGasLimit`, the gas limit required for the transaction on L2.
-     Note that the actual amount will be higher, because the portal contract on L2 needs to do some processing before submitting the call to `_target`.
+     Note that the actual amount provided on L2 will be higher, because the portal contract on L2 needs to do some processing before submitting the call to `_target`.

    You can see code that implements this call [in the tutorial](https://github.com/ethereum-optimism/optimism-tutorial/blob/main/cross-dom-comm/hardhat/contracts/FromL1_ControlL2Greeter.sol#L16).